gardener/landscaper/docs/deployer/healthchecks.md

 - `notIn`: the given field mut _not_ match _to any_ of the given values

 Allowed values are given as a list of key-value pairs with the key always being `value` and the value being a valid desired value.
 Values can be either primitives like ints, strings or bools as well as complex types.

+If some values of k8s resources are checked, the default target of a DeployItem determines the cluster from where these values are fetched.
+You can specify another `targetName`, which is used to get these values from a different cluster.
+This is helpful if your DeployItem deploys something to some cluster which itself deploys some stuff to a second cluster and your check requires to access the resources on this second cluster.